Strategy11/formidable-forms/readme.txt

 Go to the Formidable page and click "add new".
 Choose the Contact Us form template or another free template and click "Create".

 Next, edit or create a WordPress contact page.
 Click the "Formidable" button to open the shortcode generator.
 Choose your new Stripe form, quiz, or web form and insert it into the WordPress page.
 Save the page for a beautiful WP contact form, ready to collect and store your leads.

-Learn more about <a href="https://formidableforms.com/wordpress-contact-form-template-to-unique/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">using the contact form template</a>.
+The contact form template will get you up and running fast.

 = Why isn't WordPress sending emails? =
 When you do not receive emails, try the following steps: